 Calm Your Anxiety with These Herbal Teas

-Even thought we’re living in a post-vaccination world, anxiety and fear about the present and future still exist.
+Though we’re living in a post-vaccination world, Covid-19 is very real and anxiety the present and future still very much exists.
 The desire to achieve at least some level of peace of mind remains high.

-Perhaps a little disconnect is in order to help create our own private calm, one we control, something that lets us stay in touch with reality… like a warm cup of soothing helpful tea.
+Perhaps a little disconnect is in order to help create our own private calm, one we control, something that lets us stay in touch with reality—like a warm cup of soothing helpful tea.
 Brewed in the safety and comfort of home, a good cup of tea can reduce stress.
-Even its aroma can melt stresses away.
+Even its aroma can melt worries away.

 But first, a brief primer.
 Any beverage made from steeping herbs (with or without spices) is called a “tisane.”
 Tea is a tisane, but it’s made with leaves from the tea plant.
 Tisanes and green teas, even though the latter contains some caffeine, can help relieve stress.